R4bb1/library/README.md

 # library
 An Open Source e-Lbrary project !

+an Initiative by "5 JokeRs"